CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

     * `componentType` is the datatype of components in the attribute.
 Allowed values are `"BYTE"`, `"UNSIGNED_BYTE"`, `"SHORT"`, `"UNSIGNED_SHORT"`, `"INT"`, `"UNSIGNED_INT"`, `"FLOAT"`, and `"DOUBLE"`.
     * `type` specifies if the property is a scalar or vector.
 Allowed values are `"SCALAR"`, `"VEC2"`, `"VEC3"`, and `"VEC4"`.

 The Batch Table JSON is a `UTF-8` string containing JSON.

-It can be extracted from the arraybuffer using the `TextDecoder` JavaScript API and transformed to a JavaScript object with `JSON.parse`.
+> **Implementation Note**: In JavaScript, the Batch Table JSON can be extracted from an `ArrayBuffer` using the `TextDecoder` JavaScript API and transformed to a JavaScript object with `JSON.parse`.

 A `batchId` is used to access elements in each array and extract the corresponding properties.
 For example, the following Batch Table has properties for a batch of two features:
 ```json